 So here I am, standing, catching my breath in a huge, vacant parking lot.
 The building has since been abandoned and has sat for rent for years.
 I didn’t live in town during the years she worked here, and the job wasn’t particularly meaningful to her.
 What stopped me cold here was not that we had any shared memories in this place, or that it defined her in any real way.
 What stopped me was that it occurred to me that she must’ve parked in several of these spots over the years.
 And as sad or as ridiculous as it may sound, in the moment, I felt the sense that I needed to walk over each one of them; that it could somehow connect me to her.
 I walked through several of the spots, wondering which she’d have chosen.
 I picked up the pace and jogged a bit through more rows.
 And more rows.
 And more rows.
 As I reached the back of the building I realized that parking spots surround the whole place, and exhausted, I ran some more.
 I began to cry as it occurred to me how pathetic it all was: all I have left in terms of new connections to her, the dirty abandoned parking lot of a job she disliked.
 I cried more.

 With the tears came the slow peace that tends to come.
 Deeper truths seem to slowly buoy to the surface once weighty tears are no longer in the way.
 As often happens with my understandings of Alex, I couldn’t quite articulate what those truths are, but I could feel her laughter, and almost hear that unique giggle.
 What’s the tidy resolution to this story I’m here telling you now?
 The punchline that makes the grief disappear?
 There isn’t one.
-But she came to let me know that it’s okay now.
-And that there’s much more than this parking lot to connect me to her.
-I’m not able to feel the connections in the same ways I did when she was alive; I have to develop different senses to feel them, but they’re no less real.
+But as her laugh became more clear in my mind, it was as “she,” in some way, came to let me know that it’s okay now, and that there’s much more than this parking lot to connect me to her.
+I’m not able to feel the connections in the same ways I did when she was alive; I have to develop different senses to feel them, but I can tell you they’re no less real.